Click on the Dance

 fades momentarily and we dance through the breaks, keeping the tempo.
 This

 dance has been a hit in both the US and the UK.
-It is possible to teach it
+It's either upper beginner or easy

 Show Me The